[Feature] How spies use women to steal EU secrets

 "He was a businessman of a certain age who was no Brad Pitt," one EUobserver source, who interrogated the businessman in question, said, referring to a US movie star.

-"And it was impossible to convince him that the bimbo who was leading him round by the nose had not succumbed to his charms, but worked for an enemy service," the source said.
+"And it was impossible to convince him that the bimbo, who was leading him round by the nose, had not succumbed to his charms, but worked for an enemy service," the source said.

 But on the other hand, the stories also showed that men still held most of the powerful jobs in Europe, especially in security circles.